3komma3volt/LoRaWeatherStation_Evaluation/readme.md

 Shows all weather data of a selected station.
 Since every station can have different sensors, the shown data differs between the stations.
 A detail view shows a bit more information like signal strength, battery voltage..
 The station data can be read as JSON and used e.g. in a home automation.

+> Some calculations are not implemented yet in the Symfony version e.g. weather prediction, pressure at sealevel

 ![Station details](assets/documentation/details.png)

 ### History Graph